tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 -   A referenced column has a UNIQUE constraint.
 -   A referenced column has a UNIQUE index.

+Note that before the :doc:`2.11.0 </release/2.11.0>` version, an index existence for the referenced columns is checked when creating a constraint (for example, using ``CREATE TABLE`` or ``ALTER TABLE``).
+Starting with 2.11.0, this check is weakened and the existence of an index is checked during data insertion.

 **Example**

 This example shows how to create a relation between the parent and child tables through a single-column foreign key: